 Depending on market conditions, delivery delays by forging houses may occur, thereby affecting the Corporation's ability to deliver finished parts on schedule.
-In the course of the Corporation's planning process, several measures have been taken to limit this risk, and, to date, the Corporation has been able to mitigate the effects of delays on deliveries.
+In the course of the Corporation's planning process, several measures have been taken to limit this risk.